History of Rochester, Kent: Later Middle Ages

 In early 1215 the new Archbishop of Canterbury, Stephen Langton, temporarily ceded control of the castle to King John.
 The royal constable, Reginald de Cornhill, took control.
-In June 1215 the barons met King John at Runnymede and agreed the treaty later known as the Magna Carta.
+In June 1215 the barons met King John at Runnymede and agreed the treaty later known as Magna Carta.
 Shortly afterwards the agreement between Langton and John was dissolved, apparently de Cornhill switched sides and remained constable.
 Shortly afterwards civil war broke out and rebels marched to Rochester to secure the castle.
 It appears that the King demanded that Langton hand over the castle, but Langton refused.
 The rebels feared that he would eventually capitulate and so seized control of the castle to prevent this, apparently with the consent of de Cornhill.
 Langton fled, the King regarding him as a "notorious traitor".

 John rode to Rochester, sending forces ahead of his caravan to secure the city.
 The royal forces entered with the element of surprise on 11 October, the king arriving two days later.
 The castle was invested and a siege begun.
 To prevent relief forces arriving the bridge was pulled down.

 The assault began with siege engines unleashing a barrage of missiles against the curtain walls which were breached by mining rather that assault.
 The defenders retreated into the keep which withstood the siege engines.
 The south-east corner of the keep was undermined and the pit props soaked in pigs fat.
 When set alight the resulting fire collapsed the mine and brought down the turret.
 The defenders retreated behind the great stone diving wall in the center of the keep.
 On 30 November the defenders finally surrendered.

 The cathedral was being developed in this period.
 In 1227 a new Early English quire was completed to replace the original Norman one.
 In 1343, under Bishop Hamo de Hythe, the central tower was raised and four bells (called Dunstan, Paulinus, Itamar and Lanfranc) hung there, possibly transferred from the original campanile now known as "Gundulf's Tower", or possibly recast from the original metal.